-The school maintains its Attendance Registers in accordance with Statutory Regulations, as amended from time to time.
-The school adheres to Statutory Guidance when dealing with Children Absent from Education.
-The school will work in a collaborative way with external agencies, in accordance with the principles of the UK government guidance Working Together to Safeguard Children (2023), Working Together to Improve Attendance (2024), and Keeping Children Safe in Education (2024)
+The school maintains its Admissions Register and Attendance Register in accordance with Statutory Regulations, as amended from time to time (see below).
+The school also adheres to Statutory Guidance when dealing with Children Absent from Education.
+The school will work in a collaborative way with parents and external agencies, in accordance with the principles of the UK government guidance Working Together to Safeguard Children (2023), Working Together to Improve Attendance (2024), Children Missing Education (2024), and Keeping Children Safe in Education (2024)